ColterD/meowcoin-docker/README.md

 docker-compose up -d
 ```

+**RPC connection issues?**

+1. Verify RPC credentials are correct
+2. Check RPC bind address and allowip settings
+3. Ensure ports are not blocked by firewall

 ---

 ## Contributing

 Found a bug or want to suggest improvements?
-[Open an issue on GitHub](https://github.com/your-repo-here/issues).
+[Open an issue on GitHub](https://github.com/colterd/meowcoin-docker/issues).

 ---